 - TA DA: the latest beta firmware (30/Jul/16) supports repeating multisport modes.
 IE Swim run and multiple brick are FINALLY good-to-go.
 That’s a GREAT pro-training feature.

 - The quality of construction is OK and, for me, does not justify the price tag for the plastic construction.
 It made me appreciate how much better the 920XT is in this respect.
 The 920XT can take a few knocks, I’m not sure the 735XT would survive a notable knock.

 - Surprisingly the improved, screen resolution is super-fine for the sports stuff but STILL it’s NOT quite good enough for a decent resolution watch face.
 For that reason I, personally, would not wear it 247.

 - The battery life is listed as 14 hours but I suspect it is MUCH lower than this with all the bits turned on and there will be an inevitbale deterioration in any battery with the passage of time.
 I’m down below 70% battery after a sub 2 hour bike ride.
 And that’s with a new battery/watch.
 (GLONASS, per second recording, HRV enabled, HRM, PM – no speed/cad, no bluetooth).
 TIP: Turn off HRV and GLONASS 😉

 - The font/digits are slightly smaller than on the 920XT (in 4-per-screen mode).
 Better use could be made of the on-screen real-estate when displaying the numeric metrics.

-- Bluetooth connections are not supported to older phone models and wifi upload is not supported at all.
+- Bluetooth smartphone connections are not supported to older phone models and wifi upload is not supported at all.